davekinkead/reasons/README.md

 ```

 `Reasons` needs to know the target `#element` of the DOM in which to render the argument map.
+You could use `body` to append the map to the HTML body tag or `#id` to append it to a specific element id.
 The optional `graph` is just an array of nodes and edges representing the logical structure of an argument.  `Nodes` and `edges` are plain javascript objects representing propositional claims and inferential support.

 Saving an argument map is left as an implementation detail.  `Mapper.export()` will return a `Graph` array from the map's current state.